 What does the research say?

 Teletherapy has been widely used to assess, diagnose, provide treatment and support to children and their families .
-Scientific research has proven that teletherapy results in similar outcomes for both diagnosis and treatment when compared to traditional in-person therapy .
+Scientific research has shown that Teletherapy results in similar outcomes for both diagnosis and treatment when compared to traditional in-person therapy .

-Teletherapy can also be a sustainable solution on a wider scale, for instance, if it is used in schools located in rural areas in Thailand.
-A recent Australian study investigated the effectiveness of Teletherapy in school settings .
-The findings of this study showed that most of the goals outlined for the children receiving teletherapy at school were achieved at the level expected or beyond .
+Teletherapy can also be a sustainable solution on a wider scale, such as, when used in schools where many children attend Speech Therapy weekly.
+An Australian study investigated the effectiveness of Teletherapy in school settings .
+The findings of this study showed that most of the goals outlined for the children receiving Teletherapy at school were achieved at the level expected, or beyond .

 Here are some benefits of Teletherapy:

-Teletherapy is now being used in the assessment and treatment of many areas of speech and language delays and communication disorders .
-These include articulation, Autism, cognitive-communication disorders such as after traumatic brain injury, language delay, stuttering, voice disorders and swallowing difficulties.
+Teletherapy is being used in the assessment and treatment of many areas of speech and language delays and communication disorders .
+These include articulation, Autism, cognitive-communication disorders such as after traumatic brain injury, language delay, stuttering, voice disorders, and swallowing difficulties.

-Teletherapy is an excellent solution to increase the accessibility of speech therapy, regardless of geographical location.
-The outcomes of Teletherapy have been proven similar to those of traditional in-person therapy.
-I hope that moving forward, more parents living in the outskirts of Bangkok or in rural Thailand will consider this option for their child during this school closure period, and beyond.
+Teletherapy is an accessible, safe, effective, and time-efficient way to have Speech Therapy.
+Most importantly, the outcomes of Teletherapy have been proven similar to those of traditional in-person therapy.
+I hope that more people will consider this option for their child during this school closure period, and beyond.

 Acknowledgement and thanks to the following sources whereby the above information was obtained: